[ Back to ] -> [ Back to Books for All Ages ]

 Frankly, I was a bit of a tomboy and spent most of my childhood romping through wildflower fields behind our home, climbing trees, and playing with our pets.
 I was lucky to live in one of the lusher parts of Virginia, where the hills roll green—so I was an outdoor child.
 But when I went indoors, a phenomenal library awaited me.
 I grew up in what had been my grandfather’s home.
 He was a commonwealth’s attorney (a prosecutor for the state, prone to quoting poets in his closing arguments), and an avid reader.
 I wish I had known him.
 But I felt a kinship with him through his vast collection of books.
 His study was filled with stories of adventure, chivalry, and quests.
 I grew up on retellings of Robin Hood; Rudyard Kipling’s The Jungle Book; J. M. Barrie’s Peter Pan; Robert Louis Stevenson poems and novels like Treasure Island; the real Winnie the Pooh by A.A.
 Milne with that wry humor and delight in childhood; C.S.
 Lewis’ Narnia series, E.B.
 White’s Stuart Little and Trumpet of the Swan, T. H. White The Sword in the Stone, Tolkien’s Lord of the Rings, and O’Henry’s short stories.
 These are often classified as “boy books” – thank goodness no one told me that!

 In that childhood library, I also found books my grandmother and mother loved, Little Women, Jane Austen’s dramas, Willa Cather’s My Antonia, and the Little House on the Prairie series, which told me to look for women of strength and resilience, wit and spontaneous ingenuity—no matter what constraints society put on them.
-A sixth sense that served me well as a journalist and when writing characters like Peggy (Hamilton and Peggy!); Ginevra (DaVinci’s Tiger); Madame Gaulloise, Claudette, and Patsy (Under a War-torn Sky); and Cousin Belle in my upcoming novel, Louisa June and the Nazis in the Waves.
+A sixth sense that served me well as a journalist and when writing characters like Peggy (Hamilton and Peggy!); Ginevra (DaVinci’s Tiger); Madame Gaulloise, Claudette, and Patsy (Under a War-torn Sky); Cousin Belle (Louisa June and the Nazis in the Waves); and Mrs. Scott (Bea and the New Deal Horse).

 There were also poetry collections.
 Favorites were Wordsworth, Keats, Longfellow, and Emily Dickinson who celebrated the world’s small glories, like bees, “the buccaneers of buzz.”
 My mother read Charles Dickens novels aloud to us at night, dramatically changing her voice for each character.
 Listening to Dickens, I learned about the hook of cliffhanger chapter endings.
 I also met up with Shakespeare early, and if I didn’t understand the plot lines I simply relished the pictorial language.
 I very much wanted to be the faery Puck.
 I still sit down with some Shakespeare when I need to be inspired to write image-infused descriptions.